-Follow the instructions for rolling out your dough and lining a pie pan in our Making a Pie Crust, Step by Step article.
+If you haven't already, follow the instructions for rolling out your dough and lining a pie pan in our how to guide for making a pie crust,

 Chill the crust, loosely covered with plastic wrap, for at least half an hour.
 This lets the dough relax and will help prevent it from shrinking in the oven.